logos-co/logos-chat-ui/README.md

 #### Running the Standalone App

-After building the app with `nix build '.#logos-chat-ui-app'`, you can run it:
+After building the app with `nix build '.#app'`, you can run it:

 ```bash
 # Run the standalone Qt application